ccs-1l-f20/Gopu2001-Job-Reaper-The-Original/README.md

 # Jobbing-GUI Extension

 Jobbing-GUI Extension, also known as Jobbing-GUI Version E, is a Python application meant to keep a track on jobs from a specific set of companies.
-The list of companies that were used for this project can be found on the [Google Spreadsheet] (https://docs.google.com/spreadsheets/d/1057brcM4eALpCzIQWLOM3C6mvXfoAGp8n8XnYJFzbTc/).
+The list of companies that were used for this project can be found on the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1057brcM4eALpCzIQWLOM3C6mvXfoAGp8n8XnYJFzbTc/).

 ## Installation